Maaack/Godot-Game-Template/README.md

 # Godot Game Template
 For Godot 4.1.3

-This template has a dynamic main menu, pause menu, and credits scene.
-Multiple options menus to choose from with key rebinding and persistent config settings.
+This template has a main menu, pause menu, and credits scene.
+It supports basic accessibility features like input rebinding, sound, and video controls.

+## Use Case
+Setup menus and accessibility features in about 15 minutes.
+Spend more time updating the `ATTRIBUTION.md`.

+The core components can support a larger project, but the template was originally built to support smaller projects and game jams.

 ## Features